Close your eyes and picture the flora of fall. What comes to mind?

 After a few years of protecting my mums, I ended up with the biggest plants in the neighborhood, and my neighbors were constantly complimenting my massive display.
 After I told them the secrets to my success, my neck of the woods became a mum paradise.

 Don’t forget that you can divide your plants every few years, so it’s like getting a bunch of new chrysanthemums for free!

 What are your favorite ways to decorate with mums in autumn?
 Have you had success growing your fall decorations as perennials?
 Share your stories and photos in the comments section below!

-Want to grow a few more plants to add color to the garden in the fall?
+Want to learn more about growing chrysanthemum plants?
 These guides should set you on the right path:

 © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Product photos via Burpee and Miracle-Gro.
 Uncredited photos: Shutterstock.
 With additional writing and editing by Allison Sidhu.